 Another way to earn more credit card miles is to choose travel reward cards that offer points that can be transferred to airline miles.
-American Express Membership Rewards, Chase Ultimate Rewards, and the Citi ThankYou Rewards are three programs that feature points that can be transferred to airline miles with multiple frequent flyer programs.
+American Express Membership Rewards® Program, Chase Ultimate Rewards®, and the Citi ThankYou Rewards are three programs that feature points that can be transferred to airline miles with multiple frequent flyer programs.
 Earning miles in

 Earning miles in these kinds of flexible reward programs allows you to transfer your miles to any frequent flyer program that it partners with.
-Also, these cards are more likely to offer you several points per dollar spent on certain purchases like travel and dining, whereas most airline credit cards simply offer one mile per dollar and double miles for airline purchases.
+Also, these cards are more likely to offer you several points per dollar spent on individual purchases like travel and dining, whereas most airline credit cards just offer one mile per dollar and double miles for airline purchases.

 Earn more miles as faster as possible